pdx-heo/PDX-HEO/README.md

 		-allows user to input address or location.
 Shows list of shelters that are sortable by location, type, etc

 	-Resource/non-profit finder
 			**UI: Interactive map with list of services
 				-filter resources by:

 					service-type:
 						-housing resources
 						-food/meal resources
 						-essentials
 						-education resources
 						-safety
 						-misc: counseling /legal advice/

 					location:

-			-community members can refer new organizations – -community members can rate organizations and provide comments and feedback -Community outreach
+				-community members can refer new organizations – -community members can rate organizations and provide comments and feedback

+	-Community outreach
 	-Forum/community board
 				- members share and discuss community issues relating to poverty, housing, safety, and any other community concerns.

 	-Safety map
 		    -members can pin their location and post message stating if they are experiencing safety concerns.

 		     - users can mark their location and express safety concerns – the goal of this is to allow citizens to be 			    	      able to post safety concerns about citizens ( house-less or otherwise) without having to approach the resident to 		      see if they need help.
-It will be essentially to provide a link for users to contact non-			     emergency services so they canalso report the  incident to the proper channels.
+It will be essentially to provide a link for users to contact non-emergency services so 			      they can also report the  incident to the proper channels.

 	-Connect members with non-emergency services
 		-cheirs
 		- Portland respond

+	-testmonies
+	- about

 IMPLEMENTATION: